sliang11/Z2H/README.md

 Interictal Epileptiform Discharges*, submitted to the ECML-PKDD 2026.

 ## Downloading the Source Code and Mouse Data
-Clone this repository to your local machine to download the source code and mouse data.
+Clone this repository to your local machine to download the source code.
+For the mouse data, please use the following link: <https://drive.google.com/drive/folders/1GxuUhCOPLus4ajAryUusTQFxGihkG5Kr?usp=sharing>.

 ## Downloading the Pretrained Parameters